US STOCKS-Wall Street climbs on China data; S&P nears resistance

 "A solid breakthrough above the level would be the start of a next leg higher, but it looks like it is going to be difficult to break above that level for now," Frederick said, citing concerns about the corporate earnings season and impending negotiations over the U.S. debt ceiling.

-Thursday's session had earlier included a dip that traders said was triggered by a trade in the options market that prompted a large amount of S&P futures to hit the market at the same time.
-That sent the S&P 500 index down rapidly but those losses were recouped by late afternoon.
+In company news, shares of upscale jeweler Tiffany dropped 4.3 percent to $60.53 after it said earnings for the year through Jan.
+31 will be at the lower end of its forecast.

-Shares of upscale jeweler Tiffany dropped 5.1 percent to $60.02 after it said sales were flat during the holidays.
+U.S.-traded Nokia shares jumped 18 percent to $4.42 after the Finnish handset maker said its fourth-quarter results were better than expected and that the mobile phone business achieved underlying profitability.

 * Dow down 0.02 pct, S&P down 0.11 pct, Nasdaq up 0.08 pct (Adds details, comments, updates prices)